cllmthvlln/The-Base-Network/README.md

 Seamless Protocol is a native lending/borrowing protocol.
 Base supports DeFi giants like Aave and Balancer.
 City Protocol explores AI use cases on Base.
+The DeFi sector collectively forms one of the strongest pillars of the ecosystem’s growth.